cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

 ---
 # Introduction

-This document provides prescriptive guidance for deploying the Predictive AIOps Workshop infrastructure.
+This document provides prescriptive guidance for deploying the Predictive AIOps Workshop infrastructure and SN instance configuration.

 # Prerequisites